hpcloud-mon/hpcloud-mon.github.io/content/develop-deploy.md

 weight = 9
 date = "2015-08-07T18:32:00-06:00"
 draft = false
-title = "develop deploy"
+title = "develop & deploy"
 +++

-Want to learhow to develop for Monasca or just deploy<!--more--> Stay-tuned
+Want to learn how to develop for Monasca or just deploy<!--more--> Stay-tuned